Classical Conversations: 20 Easy Ways to Rock Your Family Presentation

 Make Your Family Presentation Personal

-My favorite games, sport, books, toy… – Kids listen to suggestions from other kids more than they do from their own parents.
+My favorite games, sport, books, toy, song… – Kids listen to suggestions from other kids more than they do from their own parents.
 (Surely I’m not the only one, right?)
 Use this presentation time to convince other kids why they should play or read something new.
 It might even inspire a kid book club or show a mom how to incorporate gameschooling.

 Bring a hobby – Have everyone bring a sample of a craft or hobby they like to do.
 This is another great way to inspire others to learn how to do something new and remind kids that mom will always be the lead learner in your homeschool.

-Read some writing – If you are a small family with an Essentials student, use this time to tell why you love the program, and let your child proudly read one of their Essentials writing assignments.
+Read their writing – If you are a small family with an Essentials student, use this time to tell why you love the program, and let your child proudly read one of their Essentials writing assignments.
 Even if they’re not in Essentials, bring something to share!

 Classical ConversationsHomeschool group gathered at the park